martin-martin/barkprints/README.md

 ## Concept

-Barkprints explores finding "hidden language" in tree bark patterns: instead of recognizing what's in an image, it treats the numerical pixel data as if it were already a text embedding and finds the most similar actual text.
+Barkprints explores finding hidden language in tree bark patterns.
+Instead of attempting to recognize what's in an image, it treats the numerical pixel data like it's already a text embedding and finds the most similar actual text from a corpus.

 Every bark image produces a deterministic voice.
 Each unique bark pattern maps to a consistent position in embedding space, which matches to specific sentences in a chosen corpus.
 The same image always finds the same text, as if each tree speaks through its texture.